 The hosts of this experience were also extremely fun, patient, helpful and knowledgeable about the ring forging process.
 They made it super easy for ring making novices like myself.

 If you want to book this one-of-a-kind experience- CLICK HERE.

 5. Go out for live music and pints in the Temple Bar area- guaranteed a good time!

 WHERE TO STAY:

 Budget Option: Check out this Airbnb – we stayed here and it was an excellent location.
 It was very clean and very comfortable

 1. Stop by the Rock of Cashel and Hore Abbey- 2 hour drive from Dublin (on the way to Cork)

 You will need 2-3 hours to explore both of these beautiful ruins.
 The Rock of Cashel does have an admissions fee (it comes with a guided group tour) but Hore Abbey is free!
-There was also almost no one at Hore Abbey which made it much easier for photographs.
-I suggest doing both though because they’re literally a 5 min walk from each other!
-We were actually lucky enough to see a gorgeous rainbow appear right over Rock of Cashel while down at Hore Abby- SO FREAKING MAGICAL!
-Below are some of my favorite photos from both Rock of Cashel and Hore Abbey.
+Surprisingly, there was also almost no one at Hore Abbey which made it much easier to take photographs.
+I suggest doing both Hore Abby and Rock of Cashel because they’re just a short 5 min walk from each other!
+We were even lucky enough to see a gorgeous rainbow appear right over the Rock of Cashel while at Hore Abby- SO MAGICAL.
+Below are some of my favorite photos from Rock of Cashel and Hore Abbey.